Jemoka/interesting/public/Interesting.md

 - [The Iceburg of Rabitty Rabithole ness](https://suricrasia.online/iceberg/).
 ### Lisp
 - [Simple but refined, guaranteed to blow your mind.
 Bum, ba bum.](http://landoflisp.com/).
-- "`defun` is where fun is taken away from you --- Adam, 2021
+- "`defun` is where fun is taken away from you" --- Adam, 2021